Treatment for

 Anxiety and Related Disorders

-Anxiety disorders include generalized and social anxiety, obsessive and compulsive disorder (OCD), specific phobias, and panic attacks.
+Anxiety disorders include generalized and social anxiety, specific phobias, and panic attacks.
 These disorders require specialized psychological care.
 Below is information about well-researched, effective interventions.

 Cognitive Behavioral Therapy (CBT)